-- Reviewing all related written statements or reports; - Interviewing the alleged victim, alleged perpetrator, and other witnesses; - Reviewing applicable University records and documents; - Reviewing other relevant material and evidence; and, - Allowing an opportunity for both parties to provide evidence or witnesses to be included in the written report.
+- Reviewing all related written statements or reports; - Interviewing the alleged victim, alleged perpetrator, and other witnesses; - Reviewing applicable University records and documents; and, - Reviewing other relevant material and evidence.

 It is improper for an investigator to ask about prior sexual history with anyone other than the perpetrator.
 A prior consensual sexual relationship with the perpetrator does not imply future consent nor preclude sexual violence.
 At no time shall an investigator permit the complainant and the responder to cross examine each other.